How to Create an Effective Birth Plan with a Midwife

 Communicating Effectively with Your Midwife

-Effective communication is key to creating a birth plan that ticks all the boxes.
+Effective communication is key to creating a birth plan for labor and delivery that reflects your wishes.
 Here are some tips for working together more productively.

 • Establish trust and rapport.